Fat burning foods for weight loss

-Like all things that seem too good to be true, sadly fat burning foods are mostly the stuff of myths and legends.
+We'll get right to it: like all things that seem too good to be true, sadly fat burning foods are mostly the stuff of myths and legends.

-Most “fat burning” foods and supplements on the market which claim to boost energy, curb appetite and increase metabolism are either ineffective or unsafe – or both, in some cases.
+Most 'fat burning' foods and supplements on the market which claim to boost energy, curb appetite and increase metabolism are either ineffective or unsafe – or both, in some cases.

 One thing these products have got right is that boosting your metabolism is a great way to lose body fat.
 In fact, understanding metabolism is the key to understanding how our bodies burn fat.